DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 between ballet barres and framed pictures of tutus, but the fact that their smartphones had no reception for a full hour.
-However, they persevered and even attracted other techies working elsewhere in the city to the Volkskrant building in order to join in on the class.
+However, they persevered and even attracted other techies working elsewhere in the city to the Volkskrant building in order to join the class.
 Word spread, so much so that nerd yoga made it to being featured on the internationally-read technology blog *Venture Beat*.